Types of Projector and Uses

 Projectors usually have a number of interfaces available for you to connect them to your AV equipment or PC, and in this section we’ll look at each one you’re likely to find, some details about it and advise which one is best for given applications.

-DisplayPort is another combined audio and video option that offers up to 4K resolution at 120Hz.
-The most common version is known as v1.2, the older v.1.1 only supports 144Hz at FullHD.
-There is a new v.1.3 / 1.4 beginning to increase in prevalence which has bandwidth sufficient to support 4K resolutions at 144Hz - perfect for gaming.
+DisplayPort is a combined audio and video option that offers up to 16K resolution at 60Hz.
 The main advantage of DisplayPort is the ability to output to multiple displays through Multi-Stream Transport (MST).
 You can do this by daisy-chaining compatible monitors over DisplayPort to your single DisplayPort output on your PC or laptop.
-You have to work within the bandwidth limitations of whichever DisplayPort specification you’re using, such as two 1920 x 1080 monitors using v1.2 or two 3840 x 2160 displays using the v1.3 / 1.4 specification.
-As such, DisplayPort is often a great choice for those looking to use multiple monitors.
+You have to work within the bandwidth limitations of whichever DisplayPort specification you’re using, as the standard has evolved multiple times since its introduction in 2008.
+You can see this as a version number, with the table below showing the principle differences between recent versions of DisplayPort at 1440p and 4K, the most popular resolutions.

 DVI stands for Digital Visual Interface, and is another common connection found on PC monitors.
 Things can become a little confusing when you consider there are several types of DVI.
 There is DVI-D (digital signal) and DVI-I (integrated analog and digital signal).
 Not only that, but both have single-link and dual-link versions.
 The differences between single-link and dual-link refer to how much bandwidth the cable can carry - single link supports 1200 resolution whilst dual link tops out at 1600.
 It also supports a FullHD (1080) resolution at 144Hz refresh rate - ideal for gaming.